NDA (song): Composition and production

-"NDA" has been labled as "claustrophobic", "jittery", "prowling", "razor-sharp", "syncopated", and "thumping" by music commentary, with Allison Stewart from The Washington Post describing it as "twitchy club [track]".
+"NDA" has been labeled as "claustrophobic", "jittery", "prowling", "razor-sharp", "syncopated", and "thumping" by music commentary, with Allison Stewart from The Washington Post describing it as "twitchy club [track]".
 Tyler Golsen of Far Out stated that the song is a "stark and shadowy version of electro-pop" and is "closer to goth-pop" than the previous single "Lost Cause" (2021), but noted how "stylistically it stays in the same sonic sandbox".
 In Teen Vogue article, production of the tune was stated as its "unique sound element", while the song in whole was described as "woozier take on hyperpop".
 Brad Wheeler described the track as a "creepy thumper".
 Alex McLevy from The A.V.
 Club described the track as "pulsing, heartbeat-like throb".
-"NDA" has been compared by critics to her debut studio album When We All Fall Asleep, Where Do We Go?
-(2019), and to the work of artists such as progressive rapper Kanye West, industrial rock band Nine Inch Nails, and hip hop and dance producer Timbaland.
+"NDA" has been compared by critics to her debut studio album When We All Fall Asleep, Where Do We Go?, and to the work of artists such as progressive rapper Kanye West, industrial rock band Nine Inch Nails, and hip hop and dance producer Timbaland.
 Sophie Walker of The Forty-Five opined that strings of this track are influenced by the Eastern music, and they with the "ticking metronome" create a "disorientating, otherworldly sound".

 The singer's vocal delivery in the track was described as "apathetic", "emotive", half-rapping, and "hushed".
 Writing for Billboard, Hannah Dailey said that Eilish's distorted vocals are "engineered to sound intense"; whilst Capital FM's Savannah Roberts called her vocals "effortless", elaborating that Eilish carried the verses and allowed the poignant words to sink in.
 NME's Rhian Daly wrote that the song "moves between sparse, hypnotic verses and big refrains anchored by a heavy sub bass".
 Bardají said that the song contains an interesting contrast with its production choices, "catchy and boastful melody", and "Billie's voice in the foreground but subjected to the habitual virguerias".
 Walker said that the auto tune effect put on Eilish's voice "brings this glacial, nocturnal and spectacularly odd track to life."